The AMA has long advocated against the culture of violence in America.

 Preventing gun violence

 On March 24, 2017, the American Medical Association and the American Bar Association presented the program, Preventing Gun Violence: Moving From Crisis to Action.
+(PDF).
 Speakers discussed what it means to take a public health approach to the gun violence crisis, evidence-based interventions being implemented in Chicago, potential policy interventions to limit high-risk individuals’ access to guns and strategies physicians can use to promote gun safety.